rozinasaf/PageRank/README.md

 # PageRank

-First, the prigram builds a URLs graph using a crawler (implementation - crawler.py).
+First, the program builds an URLs graph (as adjacency list) using a crawler (implementation - crawler.py).

 The graph: